Ryan McMahon Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.47 team ERA that ranks 21st among all league pitching staffs.
+- The Marlins' 4.47 team ERA ranks 21st among all league pitching staffs.

-- Marlins pitchers combine to give up 58 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Marlins pitchers combine to rank 17th in baseball in home runs given up (58 total, 1.2 per game).

-- Perez (1-0) pitches for the Marlins to make his third start of the season.
+- Alcantara (1-5) takes the mound for the Marlins in his 10th start of the season.
+He has a 5.21 ERA in 57 2/3 innings pitched, with 54 strikeouts.

-- His most recent time out was on Thursday against the Washington Nationals, when the right-hander went five innings, surrendering one earned run while giving up three hits.
+- In his last time out on Saturday, the right-hander threw 5 2/3 innings against the San Francisco Giants, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.